Probabilistic Soundness Guarantees in LLM Reasoning Chains: Acknowledgments

 We thank Mayank Keoliya for discussion about this work.
-This research was partially supported by a gift from AWS AI to Penn Engineering's ASSET Center for Trustworthy AI, by ASSET Center Seed Grant, ARPA-H program on Safe and Explainable AI under the award D24AC00253-00, by NSF award CCF 2442421, and by funding from the Defense Advanced Research Projects Agency's (DARPA) SciFy program (Agreement No. HR00112520300).
+This research was partially supported by a gift from AWS AI to Penn Engineering's ASSET Center for Trustworthy AI, by ASSET Center Seed Grant, ARPA-H program on Safe and Explainable AI under the award D24AC00253-00, by NSF award CCF 2442421, by the AI2050 program at Schmidt Sciences (Grant G-25-67983), and by funding from the Defense Advanced Research Projects Agency's (DARPA) SciFy program (Agreement No. HR00112520300).
 The views expressed are those of the author and do not reflect the official policy or position of the Department of Defense or the U.S. Government.

 {A\arabic{table}} {A\arabic{figure}}